-According to the Global Gender Gap report 2020 by the World Economic Forum, India has the one of the widest gap in women’s economic participation and opportunities.
-India ranks 145th out of 153 country in the economic participation index.
+According to the Global Gender Gap report 2020 by the World Economic Forum, India has one of the widest gaps in women’s economic participation and opportunities.
+India ranks 145th out of 153 countries in the economic participation index.
 Only around 25% of women, compared with 82% of men in India, work.
 Apparently Indian women choose to stay away from the workforce!

 Furthermore, female estimated earned income in India is a mere one-fifth of male income, which is also among the world’s lowest (144th).
 Women only account for 14% of leadership roles (136th) and 30% of professional and technical workers.

 Another report from McKinsey Global Institute suggests that women’s contribution to GDP in India has the lowest among all regions in the world.

 Considering the recent economic development and improvement in women’s education rate in India, it’s quite surprising that such a huge number of women prefer not to work!

 Why so many women are absent from the workforce?

 It is very important to understand the root causes of Indian women’s persistently low participation in the workforce.
 There are underlying cultural and social barriers combined with poor access, lack of resources, and poor policies behind Indian women’s absence in the work-force.

 Many women in India are still not allowed to work!
 You’ll often meet women in India who would tell you that their husbands or families don’t want or allow them to pursue a career.
 For married Indian women, doing anything against the families’ approval is almost impossible.